 No, we would prefer that you take all the chapters that you think you will need within the 3-month period.
 If you want to return to take more chapters, you’ll have to pay the course fee again.

 No; the topic is discussed briefly in the course, but the filing is to be done with the FDA through your state or local agency.
 Your State or Local Agency should also be able to serve as a Process Authority.
 For example, in California, the CA Dept. of Public Health can serve as a Process Authority.
 The IFTPS page (Institute for Thermal Processing Specialists) has listings for some process authorities.
 You may find others in the "Consultants" page on this website's Food Industry Contacts.
-The State of Colorado also has a list of process authories that they have approved.
-(PDF 53 KB)
+AFDO has a searchable list of Food Processing Authorities here: http://www.afdo.org/foodprocessing.

 At the minimum, you should be familiar with receiving and responding to email messages, following directions to register and log in on the course website, including choosing a secure password as directed and recording or remembering it, and searching through "junk" or "trash" to recover any automatic messages sent from SmartSite@ucdavis.edu and ensuring that they go to your inbox in the future.
 You should also be familiar with navigating web pages in a browser and using a mouse to select "buttons" on an on-screen multiple-choice exam.

 Here is a list from UC Davis of computer systems and the suggested browsers for optimal performance: Supported Browsers